-PMS's ICARA risk-based assessment ascertains that it holds higher own funds than the regulatory minimum of the own funds requirement (K-Factors/FOR).
+PMS's ICARA risk-based assessment ascertains that it holds a higher requirement than the regulatory minimum of the own funds' requirement (K-Factors/FOR).

 6. Remuneration policy and practices

 PMS has no direct employees, with all staff employed by other subsidiaries of the Group.